 The location of all local material pits (other than commercially operated sources) and all excess material areas shall be subject to the approval of the engineer (material in this case refers to soil and rock).
 Construction operations shall be conducted and pollution control measures implemented so that erosion will not result in water pollution.

-Concrete batch plants that are located on MoDOT right of way are not covered under the MoDOT State Operating Permit.
-Operators of concrete batch plants that are located on or off of MoDOT right of way will be responsible for obtaining all appropriate permits directly from the DNR.
+Portable concrete and asphalt plants located on or contiguous with MoDOT right of way can be covered under the MoDOT State Operating Permit.
+Any discharges from these operations must be managed by appropriate BMPs and the plant and BMPs must be depicted on the project site map.
+Operators of portable plants that are located off of and not contiguous with MoDOT right of way will be responsible for obtaining all appropriate permits directly from the DNR.

 With respect to the State Operating Permit requirements, borrow and excess (waste) disposal sites located immediately contiguous with MoDOT right of way or owned by MoDOT can be covered by this permit.
-For borrow and excess disposal activities not located on or contiguous with MoDOT right of way, the borrow or excess disposal operator will be responsible for obtaining all appropriate permits, including a land disturbance permit directly from the DNR for sites greater than one acre.
+For borrow and excess disposal activities not located on or contiguous with MoDOT right of way, the borrow or excess disposal operator will be responsible for obtaining all appropriate permits, including a land disturbance permit directly from the DNR for sites greater than or equal to one acre.
 For a visual reference of what may qualify as a contiguous borrow or excess disposal area, please see Fig. 806.8.4.1.

-In the event of a conflict between these requirements and pollution control laws, rules, or regulations of other federal, state, or local agencies, the more restrictive laws, rules, or regulations shall apply.
+In the event of a conflict between these requirements and pollution control laws, rules, or regulations of other federal, state, or local agencies, the more restrictive laws, rules, or regulations may apply.

 806.8.4.2 Non-Structural Control Measures

 Protection of existing vegetation is an important component of erosion and sediment control.
 Prior to commencement of grading, design plans will show areas that are to remain undisturbed.
 Maintaining natural vegetation in certain areas during construction serves to reduce sediment from sheet flow, and slow the flow of water that travels through the area.
-These areas of excess right-of-way provide the same benefit to water quality as would many types of structural controls such as sediment basins or sediment traps.
+These areas of excess right-of-way provide the same benefit to water quality as would many types of structural controls such as silt fences, sediment basins or sediment traps.
 Deposited material may or may not be removed from the area of excess right of way depending on MoDOT's future plans for the area.

 Vegetated filter strips along the shoulder, or within the median of MoDOT highways serve as excellent sediment capture devices particularly in areas where the density of grass and other herbaceous vegetation can filter the water.
 In most cases vegetative filter strips (permanent vegetative cover) are used in concert with other BMPs (such as silt fence).
 However, there may be unique situations where vegetative filter strips can suffice as standalone features.
 If vegetated filter strips are used, they must be located within MoDOT right of way or easement; vegetation on an adjacent property cannot be used as a MoDOT BMP.

-Other Non-Structural BMPs such as seeding, mulching, stabilized construction entrances, flocculants and chemical additives are discussed elsewhere in this document.
+Other Non-Structural BMPs such as seeding, mulching, stabilized construction entrances, flocculants and other chemical additives are discussed elsewhere in this document.

 806.8.4.3 Erosion Control Measures